 There were some favourites from the year before, and some new creations – by far my favourite… homemade marshmallow!

 On the menu:

-- Cake (because I had learned the year before that icing 30 cupcakes is VERY time consuming!)
+- Cake (because I had learned the year before that icing 30 cupcakes is VERY time consuming!) – recipe in my cookbook.

 - Marshmallows (get the recipe here)